Rhode Island Lemon Law: Your Complete Legal Guide

 Step 3: Allow Repair Attempts

-Give the manufacturer or dealer opportunity to repair the nonconformity.
+Give the manufacturer or dealer the opportunity to repair the nonconformity.
+Report the problem to the manufacturer, its agent, or an authorized dealer during the term of protection.
 Keep careful records of each repair attempt.

 Step 4: Choose a Dispute Resolution Path

-- Use manufacturer’s procedure: If one exists and complies with federal regulations or is approved by the Attorney General
+- Use the manufacturer's informal dispute settlement procedure: If one exists and complies with federal regulations (16 C.F.R.
+Part 703) or is approved by the Attorney General

 - Use the Motor Vehicle Arbitration Board: State-run arbitration through the Attorney General's office